Astral

 Astral is an adaptive, AI-based math program for kindergarten through eighth grade that is aligned with national standards.

-You also choose a teaching avatar who is present throughout the lessons.
+You also choose an Astral buddy who is present throughout the lessons.
 For my review, I chose Cornelia, a nerdy female unicorn.

-Students begin with a diagnostic test that adapts as they take it.
-While taking the test, students can tell their teacher avatar (Cornelia in my case) that they haven’t learned something, and the test will skip it.
+Students begin with "discovery lessons" that serve as a diagnostic test to figure out how a student thinks and where they're already strong.
+While taking the test, students can tell their Astral buddy (Cornelia in my case) that they haven’t learned something, and the test will skip it.
 Behind the scenes, the program uses that information to plan future lessons.

 astral character contextIn the lessons, the program continually makes connections to the student’s selected characters and themes.
 I had clicked on Disney characters and heavy religious content as preferences, so Elsa, Fiona, and other fictional characters showed up in religious contexts in the introductions to each instructional video or problem-solving practice.
 The idea is to help students think about concepts in concrete applications.
 Sometimes the connection is tenuous because the direct instructional lessons and practice problems were created to be used with all themes.
 For instance, the screen to the left says, “Help Princess Fiona build a chapel in Berk.”